-Essentially, they were asking me to do more of what we were already doing.
+Essentially, they were asking me to do a little more of what we were already doing.

 Naturally, one mustn’t read aloud to a toddler for two hours straight.
 Spreading it out over the day seemed natural enough — a little after breakfast in the morning, then mid-morning, then again after lunch before naptime, then again after dinner before bedtime in the evening.